brisbane-ptal/explorer/methodology.md

 ## Attribution and contact

 This analysis was developed by a Brisbane-based urban planning analyst as an independent research project.

-## Feedback

 The methodology is offered for public use and critique.
 Corrections, suggestions, and data quality feedback are welcomed.
+For methodology questions, data corrections, or collaboration inquiries: #nospam brisbaneptal at gmail dot com with subject line 'PTAL Explorer'

 ## Acknowledgements

 - Transport for London for original PTAL methodology development
 - TransLink Queensland for open GTFS data
-- OpenStreetMap contributors for pedestrian network data
+- OpenStreetMap contributors for street network data

 ---

 ## Version history
+- v0.2 (January 2026):
+  - Expanded coverage to 10km radius
+  - Added parking rate analysis and recommendations
+  - Added flood planning area overlays
+  - Refined PTAL 4A/4B threshold (added capacity-based split)
 - v0.1 (January 2026): Initial methodology documentation

 ## Licence